-- Gameschooling – This kiddo is really into games, so I laminated this blank activity grid and will fill it in with a bunch of educational games we can do every Friday or Saturday.
-Things like Bananagrams, Farkle, Uno, Dos, Sorry, Mastermind, Dixit, and many more… so many games in our house. lol!
+Have a kid who is really into games?
+Laminate a copy of this blank activity grid and fill it in with a bunch of educational games you can do once a week, such as every Friday.
+Things like Bananagrams, Farkle, Uno, Dos, Sorry, Mastermind, Dixit, and many more…

 Looking for more curriculum suggestions?

 - 8th grade homeschool curriculum choices

 - Our current curriculum picks for all grades (including what we do for group work)

 - How to Start Homeschooling: 10 Important Things You Need to Do